facebook/watchman/README.markdown

     ]
 }
 ```

+The `is_fresh_instance` member is true if the particular clock value indicates
+that it was returned by a different instance of watchman, or a named cursor
+hasn't been seen before.
+In that case, only files that currently exist will be
+returned.
+Advanced users may set the input parameter `empty_on_fresh_instance`
+to true, in which case no files will be returned for fresh instances.

 If the `fields` member consists of a single entry, the files result will be a
 simple array of values; ```"fields": ["name"]``` produces: